Plan your visit

 For further information, please click here for further info on accessible Stratford.

 Regular and thorough cleaning will continue to take place.

 Hand sanitiser is available on entry and we ask each customer to use this before entering the museum.
-Whilst it is no longer mandatory to wear a face covering, the Government does ‘recommend’ the continuing wearing of a mask (unless exempt or under 11 years age) and we would strongly urge you to keep wearing a mask for the safety.
+It is no longer mandatory to wear a face covering.

 Tudor World would like to thank everyone for their support during these unprecedented times and wish everyone to stay safe.

 Find out the latest exciting upcoming events at Tudor Wrold

 The museum is suitable for all ages, but you might wish to warn children there are figures in some of the exhibits to enhance the experience and atmospheric lighting.

 There are lots of interactive elements: from a touchscreen; videos to choose from; smells to try; a feast to sit at; a throne to regally perch upon and a four poster bed to lie on.
 You can take part in a written witch trial; go in the stocks or try your hand at quill writing in the school room.

 Master Shakespeare has come back through time and will guide you through his beloved town of Stratford upon Avon.

 Ghost tours take place after the museum is closed and the lights switched off!
 The live guide will relate stories and sightings within the building by lantern light.